orbitalquark/textadept/doc/08_Preferences.md

 ### Language-Specific

+Similar to generic modules, putting your own language-specific module in `~/.textadept/modules/` causes Textadept to load that module for editing the language's code instead of the default one in `modules/` (if the latter exists).
-Similar to generic modules, copying the default Lua language-specific module (`modules/lua`) to `~/.textadept/modules/` causes Textadept to load that module for editing Lua code instead of the default one.
+For example, copying the default Lua language-specific module from `modules/lua/` to `~/.textadept/modules/` causes Textadept to use that module for editing Lua code instead of the default one.
 If you make custom changes to these kinds of copies of language-specific modules, you will likely want to update them with each new Textadept release.
 Instead of potentially wasting time